NikhilaGurusinghe/DukeOfEdinburgh/Paluma2018.md

 ### Thoughts and Reflections

 All this hiking through dense jungle really makes you feel like an explorer.
 It puts into perspective the people who have devoted their life to the trail.
-This includes early explorers from colonial Australia to people who do it to this day.
+This includes early colonial Australian explorers to people who do it to this day.
 I really enjoy the eerie quietness of it and the different sounds that echo through the bush.

 All in all, I thought that we prepared well and we executed well.
 Ultimately, it was an enjoyable trip and I can't wait till we go again on another Journey.